someengineering/resoto.com/versioned_docs/version-3.X/getting-started/install-resoto/aws/cdk.md

 pagination_next: getting-started/launch-resoto/index
 ---

-# Deploy Resoto to Amazon Web Services with Cloud Development Kit
+# Deploy Resoto to AWS with Cloud Development Kit

 We provide a <abbr title="Cloud Development Kit">CDK</abbr> construct to simplify the deployment of Resoto to AWS.

 :::tip

-The [Resoto web installer](./web-installer/index.md) is the easiest way to get a production-grade setup, whereas the [CDK construct](./cdk.md) is a bit more involved but gives you more control over the setup and does not require you to send us your cloud credentials.
+The [Resoto web installer](./web-installer/index.md) is the easiest way to get a production-grade setup, whereas the CDK construct is a bit more involved but gives you more control over the setup and does not require you to send us your cloud credentials.

 :::